thrackle-io/rules-engine/docs/userGuides/permissions/ADMIN-ROLES.md

 ---

 ## TREASURY ACCOUNT
 Treasury Account can be granted at any time by the app admin.
 This role is exempt from all economic rules.
+Any transactions involving a treasury account will bypass rule checks for all parties involved.
 This role cannot be revoked or renounce their role while this rule is active.
 Functions with the modifier onlyRole(TREASURY_ACCOUNT) can only be called by this role.

 ### Add Command
 The following is an example of the command used to add an treasury account: